-(1) On June 24, 2021, the Company announced that its Board of Directors had approved a share repurchase program of up to 3.0 million shares of common stock from August 3, 2021 through August 2, 2024.
-On January 27, 2022, the Company's Board of Directors approved an addition of 3.0 million shares to the Company's existing share repurchase program.
-On August 23, 2022, the Company's Board of Directors approved an addition of 3.0 million shares to the Company's existing share repurchase program.
-On April 27, 2023, the Company's Board of Directors approved an addition of 3.0 million shares to the Company's existing share repurchase program, for a total of 12.0 million shares of common stock approved under the program since it was established, and extended the program to December 31, 2025.
-Shares may be repurchased in the open market from time to time, and may be repurchased pursuant to a trading plan in accordance with Rule 10b5-1 of the Securities Exchange Act of 1934
+On June 24, 2021, Matson's Board approved a share repurchase program of up to 3.0 million shares of common stock, with subsequent approvals for the addition of 3.0 million shares on each of January 27, 2022, August 23, 2022 and April 27, 2023, for an aggregate total authorization of 12.0 million shares of common stock.
+The share repurchase program expires on December 31, 2025.
+Shares may be repurchased in the open market from time to time, and may be made pursuant to a trading plan in accordance with Rule 10b5-1 of the Security Exchange Act of 1934.
+A provide a charge with de fee armitiques to use upper upped to the share of the share